WWE Friday Night Smackdown preview: The lineup for the Survivor Series WarGames go-home show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are advertised for next week’s WWE Friday Night Smackdown.
+The following matches and events are advertised for WWE Friday Night Smackdown.

 -Undisputed WWE Tag Team Champions Jimmy Uso and Jey Uso vs. Drew McIntyre and Sheamus in a non-title WarGames advantage match